COVID-19 Awareness & School Updates

-HCS will have additional maintenance supervision to implement COVID cleaning protocol.
+HCS will have additional maintenance to implement COVID cleaning protocol.
 Frequently touched surfaces throughout campus will be cleaned and disinfected by trained staff, regularly scheduled disinfection will be implemented for each classroom upon dismissal of class period.
 Frequently touched surfaces to be disinfected include, but are not limited to door handles, light switches, sink handles, bathroom surfaces, tables, desks, and chairs.
 All cleaning products are approved for use against COVID-19 by the Environmental Protection Agency (EPA).
 All classrooms and common areas are cleaned according to LA County Public Health department guidelines.

 How will wellness checks/temperature checks be administered?
 Should I expect to drop off my son early so that he is not late to class?

-Starting at 7:00am, all staff, students, and visitors will have their temperatures checked with a no-touch thermometer prior to entering campus.
-We anticipate there being no more than a 5 minute wait to be screened.
+Starting during morning drop-off schedules, all staff, students, and visitors will have their temperatures checked with a no-touch thermometer prior to entering campus.
 Per health department guidelines, anyone with a fever of 100.4 degrees or higher will need to isolate from campus.

-All faculty, staff, and students will be asked to if they answer yes to any of the following:
+All faculty, staff, and students will need to be able to answer NO to the following questions before coming on campus:

-- Have you or anyone in your household currently have or had any of the following symptoms in the last 14 days: sore throat, cough, chills, body aches for unknown reasons, shortness of breath for unknown reasons, loss of smell, loss of taste, fever at or greater than 100 degrees Fahrenheit?
+- Have you or anyone in your household currently have or had any of the following symptoms in the last 14 days: sore throat, new cough, chills, body aches for unknown reasons, shortness of breath for unknown reasons, loss of smell, loss of taste, fever at or greater than or equal to 100.4 degrees Fahrenheit?